-A co-operative will accept or reject a decision by voting on a resolution.
-A resolution is a formal decision, action, or policy that is, usually, proposed by the board and decided at a board or members’ meeting.
-Resolutions are voted upon and need a majority to be accepted and implemented.
+To make a formal decision, a co-op needs vote on a resolution.
+A resolution is a formal decision, action, or policy that is (usually) proposed by the board and decided at a board or members’ meeting.
+Resolutions need a majority vote to be accepted and implemented.
 There are two types of resolutions:

-It is good practice to be formal when writing resolutions and maintaining a consistent style; this will provide a standardized template for future resolutions.
-Consider using the format below that relies on 4 commonly used elements:
+It’s good practice to be formal when writing resolutions and to maintain a consistent style.
+This sample resolution will provide a template for future resolutions.
+Consider using the sample resolution format below that relies on 4 commonly used elements: